ctrlplusb/easy-peasy/README.md

 Under the hood we are abstracting Redux.
 Most complaints directed at Redux are typically in reference to the boilerplate associated with it.
 Easy Peasy provides you with a mechanism to avoid the boilerplate whilst taking advantage of the amazing guarantees that the Redux architecture provides.

 We support the Redux Dev Tools out of the box and output a Redux store allowing interop with existing libraries.
 In addition to this we even allow extension of the underlying Redux store via middleware and enhancers.
-This allows the opportunity to interface with existing Redux based libraries.
+This provides the opportunity to integrate existing Redux libraries.

 That all been said, absolutely no Redux experience is required to use Easy Peasy.